jochumdev/Massively-Source/README.md

 ### for users

 - Fast
-- Works well without JavaScript
+- Uses HTML5 as much as possible, works well without JavaScript
 - No CDN
 - Parallax effect background image
 - Automatic higlighting of code in Markdown